Honor Courses

 Credits 4

 This course is designed for those not majoring in the biological sciences such as nursing and allied health majors.
 It is a basic study of the structure and function of the human organism, including the cells, tissues, organs, and organ systems.
 Does not apply toward a major or minor in biology.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 BI 131H: General Biology